leecher1337/mgoodies-skype/trunk/ieview/docs/ieview-readme.txt

 To install IEView please copy ieview.dll and ieview folder into your Miranda's plugins directory.
 Ohter folders included in the pack are as
 follows:
-emots      - a very simple set of animated emoticons css        - examples of CSS files for tabsrmm and srmm templates  - examples of HTML templates, which can be used with IEView
+css        - examples of CSS files for tabsrmm, scriver and srmm docs	   - information about templates, translations etc.

-emots, css and templates folders may be copied anywhere.

 In order to use IEView you need Scriver or TabSRMM.
-Scriver (SRMM mod) project page is located here: http://developer.berlios.de/projects/mgoodies.
+Scriver project page is located here: http://developer.berlios.de/projects/mgoodies.
 Scriver v2.2.2.9 or later is recommended.
 If IEVIew is among avtive plugins it will be automatically used by Scriver for message log rendering, otherwise regular RichEdit control is used.